skellis46/slipbox/improvisation and the threshold of the self.md

 When we wake, we wake _from somewhere_.

 This being brought back to the world is not an uncommon or unpredictable experience.
-When I am practising a form of dancing called [[authentic movement]] it recurs often enough to be treated as an event rather than an anomaly.
-Being woken up or disturbed from such an experience reveals that something is happening to awareness that feels complete and even permanent, while being easily disrupted and difficult to describe.
+When I am practising a form of dancing called [[authentic movement]] it recurs often enough to be treated as an event.
+Being woken up or disturbed from such an experience reveals that something is happening to awareness that feels complete and even permanent, while paradoxically being easy to disrupt and difficult to describe.

 Where was I before the alarm sounded?
 Who was I before the alarm sounded?
 Was _I_ before the alarm sounded?

-This chapter is a description and an analysis of what I understand to be a vital and tangible yet delicate part of dancing.
-I am writing here of the threshold between knowing _one_ is doing the thing and ceasing to be aware that there is a _one_.
-Experiences like this have many names from different traditions, and although they do not name the same thing they share a disruption of subject–object organisation.
-For example, in sport it bears similarities to [[flow]] [@csikszentmihalyi-2009-flow] or being in _the zone_ [@ashe-1975-arthur]; in cognitive science it is called transient hypofrontality; [@dietrich-2003-functional] and in the Dzogchen Tibetan Buddhist tradition it is _rigpa_ or pristine awareness -- where awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan].

-in dancing the the two sides of the bardo are described as "moving and being moved" [@adler-2002-offering p.30]; i

-I am not being clear.
-These are traditions that in fact describe the other side of the threshold.
-One the one side is moving, on the other being moved.
-In flow or out of flow.
-With or without interference.

-This writing focuses on the experience -- the passage -- from here to there.
-From _I am dancing_ to _body being danced_.
-This passive construction is used by mindfulness practitioner Joseph Goldstein as a deliberate linguistic device to undermine the sense of a separate observing self during meditation. (https://www.danharris.com/p/how-to-get-out-of-your-head-joseph AND https://wisdomexperience.org/wp-content/uploads/2017/07/Emtpiness-Course-Lesson-8-Reading.pdf?utm_source=chatgpt.com)

-[[body being known]] (or body being driven?)
+---

 The threshold is an event, not a state.
 It is a rupture or a portal, not an outcome.
-It can only be recognised retrospectively, after the passage has already occurred.
-On this side of the threshold are the familiar subject–object configurations through which human experience is ordinarily organised.
-On the other side is nonduality, where those configurations no longer obtain and where phenomenological description reaches its limit, not because nothing is happening but because the structures that make experience intelligible as subject and object have fallen away.
+It can only be recognised retrospectively, after the dancer has _been danced_ and returned to _dancing_.
+On the _dancing_ side of the threshold are the familiar subject–object configurations through which human experience is ordinarily organised.
+On the _being danced_ side is nonduality, where those same configurations make no sense and where phenomenological description reaches its limit, not because nothing is happening but because the structures that make experience intelligible as subject and object have fallen away.

-- Core research question:
+The practice of dancing is phenomenologically complex but in this research dance is less the object and more the vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and selfhood.
+The stakes of this inquiry extend to how epistemology, methods, ethics and disciplinary boundaries are configured in practice research that is underpinned by phenomenology.

-	+ What happens to agency, self and knowing at the moment when movement ceases to be organised by a subject?
+What happens to agency, self and knowing at the moment when movement ceases to be organised by a subject?
-- Brief positioning:
-	+ This is not a chapter about authentic movement per se.
-	+ It is about a recurring experiential event that authentic movement makes observable.

-Finish with a very clear description of what the threshold is and what lies on its other side. [[that which doesn't arise and pass away]] is useful here.

-"Consciousness is in the looking, not in the looked for" [@spira-2008-transparency n.pag.].
-In the dancing, when I become a passenger, the _I_ dissolves into the looking and there is no looked for.

-"Likewise we do not experience the body in the way we normally conceive it.
-In fact there is no body as such.
-There is a series of sensations and perceptions appearing in Consciousness.
-And from time to time there is a thought or an image of a ‘body, ’ which is considered to be the sum total of all these sensations and perceptions."
-(Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

-> All experience takes place here.
-This here is not a physical space.
-It is the space of Consciousness in which all experiences, including the apparent experience of space, takes place.
-A distant sound takes place here.
-The thought that subsequently conceives that sound to be at a distance from the perceiving Consciousness takes place in the same space as the sound itself.
-It takes place here.
-The chair on ‘the other side of the room’ is perceived here, in exactly the same place as the sound and the thought, at no distance from Consciousness.
-All bodily sensations take place in the same placeless place, which is here.[@spira-2008-transparency]

-- the above from Spira is clear.
-These are merely appearances in consciousness.
-What then is consciousness? (see non-negotiable above).
-Love that phrase "the placeless place".
-Also this:

-> One perception cannot appear within another.
-All perceptions appear within Consciousness.
-We do not experience a sensation inside the body.
-What we call the body is in fact the experience of a sensation. [@spira-2008-transparency]

-- The above is just beautiful -- and head spinning.
-There are only perceptions appearing in consciousness.
-That is all.
-Have as a separate note called [[all perceptions appear within consciousness]]

 ## 2. The threshold and its conceptual neighbours

 Situate the threshold without collapsing it into existing categories.

-> That is why the transitions from the waking state to the dream state and from the dream state to deep sleep, and vice versa, are considered in some spiritual traditions to be such significant opportunities for awakening. [@spira-2008-transparency]

-Not crossing into something but rather leaving something make believe or usefully constructed -- not entering a state.

-or the tiny moment when the transition occurs

-- the line between driving and being driven -- the various names for this phenomenon.
-Brief attempt at this in [[that which doesn't arise and pass away]] and see also [[undistracted non-meditation]] as more help to describe the experience or phenomenon.

-Is there a 'bardo' in this work. "intermediate state between conditions" gradual changes but then absolute. dawn/dusk not right -- like the sun is setting and setting then once it's gone complete darkness.
-Or a gradient like that suggested by [[Josipovic - Implicit–explicit gradient of nondual awareness]]

-**metaxis** — being between or betwixt two states.

-- Ecstasis: note here:
-**Eugene Gendlin (1997). _A Process Model_.** — describes consciousness as _ecstatic_ in the sense of exceeding static subject–object models. (summarised in LLM)

-**ECSTASIS / “standing outside oneself.”** The old Greek name for outsideness—religious, aesthetic, athletic—where agency feels displaced and enlarged.
-The word _ecstatic_ comes from the Greek **ekstasis (ἔκστασις)**, meaning “standing outside oneself” or “displacement.”
+Experiences on the other side of the threshold, that is when one has passed through to [[non-ordinary states of consciousness]], have many names from different traditions and share a disruption of subject–object organisation.
+For example, such experiences bear similarities to [[flow]] [@csikszentmihalyi-2009-flow] or being in _the zone_ [@ashe-1975-arthur] often associated with sport; in cognitive science it is called transient hypofrontality; [@dietrich-2003-functional] and in the Dzogchen Tibetan Buddhist tradition it is _rigpa_ or pristine awareness -- where awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan].

+-- these things in the list in above paragraph should match with the organisation of the section; likely need to add a mindfulness component.

 ### 2.1 Dance and somatic vernaculars (“being moved”)

 - lots of useful things in [[De Spain - Landscape of the Now]] but in particular Lisa Nelson's distinction between moving, improvising and dancing.
 That what we are interested in here is dancing.
 But plenty of other things: moving less, consciousness, attention.

-I wonder what the role of newness in this work is at all.
-Does it have a role?
-Reading Foster (2003):

-> The known also includes an individual body's predisposition to move in patterns of impulses established and made routine through training in a particular dance tradition as well as the body's predilection for making certain kinds of selections from a vocabulary or a sequence of movements. [@foster-2003-taken p.4]

-intriguing she writes of contemplating how:
+grounds for why this matters -- that so much of dance scholarship (and in other fields) has meddled with this: presence, consciousness, without attempting to analyse and articulate how understanding the threshold can help

 > That moment of wavering while contemplating how, exactly, to execute an action already deeply known, belies the presence of improvised action.[@foster-2003-taken p.4]